The Modern Critique of Biological Race in Forensic Anthropology

 A complete ancestry statement in a modern forensic anthropology report covers five elements.
 First, the method: which measurements were taken, which FORDISC version was used, which reference groups were loaded.
 Second, the statistical output: posterior probability for the classified group, posterior probability for the next-best group, typicality probability.
 Third, the morphoscopic assessment: which Hefner traits were scorable, what scores were assigned, whether morphoscopic and metric findings concord.
 Fourth, the affinity statement: the skull shows highest metric and morphoscopic affinity to [reference group], with posterior probability [value] and typicality probability [value] indicating [degree of fit].
 Fifth, the limitation statement: the reference sample for this population group is [size]; the analysis was performed on [number] of the 28 available Howells variables; a typicality probability of [value] indicates [adequate/marginal/poor] fit within the reference group.

-The 2020 AABA position statement and the Spradley-Stull standardisation were written primarily with US casework in mind.
+The 2020 AABA position statement and the Spradley-Stull standardisation address primarily US casework.
 The US forensic anthropology caseload is dominated by individuals of European, African, Hispanic, and Indigenous American ancestry, and the FDB reference data reflect this.
-The methodological challenges are different in international casework, and particularly in South Asian contexts.
+The methodological challenges differ in international casework, particularly in South Asian contexts.

-Consider a case skull recovered from a rural area in Tamil Nadu, South India.
+Take a case skull recovered from a rural area in Tamil Nadu, South India.
 Running it through FORDISC 3.1 against the available reference groups yields a moderate posterior probability for one group (perhaps American White Male at 0.48 or Howells Hindu at 0.44) and low typicality probabilities across all groups.
 The Howells "Hindu" sample is from North India; the FDB groups are from the US.
 Neither is an appropriate reference for a South Indian individual.
-Reporting this as "highest affinity to American White Male" would be technically accurate (it is what FORDISC returned) but misleading to an investigator trying to identify a missing person.
+Reporting this as "highest affinity to American White Male" would be technically accurate as a statement of FORDISC output but misleading to an investigator trying to identify a missing person.

 The correct approach in this scenario involves four steps.
 First, report the FORDISC result with full statistical output, including the low typicality probabilities, explicitly noting that the reference groups available do not adequately represent South Indian populations.
 Second, supplement with available South Indian craniometric data (Pan 1924, Manjunath 2013) to provide a regional calibration check, noting whether the case skull's measurements fall within the published ranges for South Indian skeletal series.
 Third, score morphoscopic traits (anterior nasal spine, nasal bone shape, malar tubercle, inter-orbital breadth, palate shape) and note whether the pattern is consistent with published descriptions of South Indian cranial morphology.
 Fourth, state explicitly in the report that a definitive population-affinity classification is not possible with current reference data and that DNA ancestry analysis would provide additional information.

-This honest acknowledgment of reference-database gaps is itself scientifically defensible.
+Explicit acknowledgment of reference-database gaps is scientifically defensible.
 It is more useful to an investigator than a confident but misleading classification, and it is better positioned to survive cross-examination than a classification that turns out to be based on an inappropriate reference sample.
+Where available, DNA ancestry analysis and personal identification by comparative radiography can provide independent lines of evidence.

 The same logic applies to East African casework (Somali, Ethiopian, Eritrean individuals are poorly represented in FORDISC reference groups), to South-East Asian casework outside Vietnam, and to Middle Eastern and Central Asian populations where dedicated reference databases are limited.